Anatoly-IVANOV/ChatGPTtoWord/README.md

 # ChatGPTtoWord

 Convert your ChatGPT conversations to your own pre-defined Word styles with style, precision and automation.
-Minimum `Direct Formatting` in Word, maximum Swiss order and tidinesses (my roots 🙃🇨🇭).
-Slice the **Bold:** explanations of ChatGPT into Heading 3 + bullet points.
+Minimum `Direct Formatting` in Word, maximum order and tidiness (my🇨🇭roots).
+Slice the “**• Bold:** Explanations” of ChatGPT into an easier to read and outline “Heading 3 + bullet point” form.

 ## Before and After Illustration